Drug & Alcohol Rehab in West Sussex

 Then, they can choose workshops to align with their interests.

-Support Sessions & Group Therapy
+What Are Support Sessions and Group Therapy?

 Addiction is a disease that seeks to isolate its victims by making them feel alone in their struggles with substance use.